 Getting to the monument, however, is not for the faint-of-heart as the road from Silver City to the Gila Cliff Dwellings is extremely narrow, rough and winding.
 After that, soak in some hot springs and camp out for the night if the precariousness of the drive to the ruins leaves you…ruined.

 Although it’s over 20 years since we lived here, there is a feeling of coming home every time we cross back into New Mexico.
 Upon seeing the Welcome to New Mexico sign we become giddy with excitement, anticipating that first taste of green chile and deciding upon where it will happen.
 The best analogy to describe these feelings is quite simply that of being in love.

 This post is dedicated to our first supporter of this blog, Bill Gayton, who passed away a week before Christmas 2017.
-He was our next-door neighbour and friend in Portland, Maine for 14 years and was also a good friend.
+He was our next-door neighbour in Portland, Maine for 14 years and was also a good friend.
 He kept an eye on our apartment during our travels from 2013 – 2014.

 Bill was certainly a huge fan of New Mexico and a green chile aficionado.
 Each Autumn Bill ordered green chile online and always gave us a bag.
-He was often one of the first and often the only person to comment on our posts.
+He was often one of the first and often the only person to comment on our articles!
 To this day we miss his input and cherish his comments.
 We visited each site in this article with Bill on our minds and also in our hearts at each of these places in New Mexico.